dgasmith/opt_einsum/README.md

  - Both paths should consider if tensordot can be used.
 The downside is: figuring out if tensordot can be used is quite expensive.
  - Einsum can compute any Hadamard product of 3 or more tensors faster than building intermediates (e.g ``` np.einsum('ij,ij,ij->ij', ...) or np.einsum('jk,ijk,ij->ijk', ...) ```.
 Testing shows we must consider the usage of tensordot as well or everything slows down considerably.
  - I make a lot of assumptions about tensordot as I am testing against vendor BLAS (intel MKL on haswell or opteron architecture).
- - Often we can choose the order of output indices, choosing the correct order can have speeds ups of 2x or more.
+ - Often we can choose the order of output indices, choosing the correct order can have speed ups of 2x or more.
  - More memory options should be available.
 For example should we consider cumulative memory?
  - Are we handling view dereferencing correctly?
 Views really should be garbage collected as soon as possible.